puran-debugger/puran-debugger/README.md

 ### Hi, I'm Gary! 👋
-- 🔭 &nbsp; I recently work as a junior software Engineer and full stack Data Scientist.
+- 🔭 &nbsp; I recently work as a full stack Data Scientist and a junior software Engineer.
 I once worked as a Quant Researcher on Equity Alpha in a hedge fund and have 2 master's degrees in computer science (Upenn) and financial mathematics (USC) and a bachelor's degree in statistics (USTC). <br>
 - 👯 &nbsp; I’m looking to collaborate on  anything.
 I love tinkering and making honest mistakes.<br>
 - 😄 &nbsp; I enjoy what I am doing and expect myself to be an experienced full stack software engineer and data scientist.<br>
 - 🌱 &nbsp; There are some free resource that may help if you would like to start in computer science or data science industry.<br>